The Pedicure Types You Should Be Aware of Before Going to A Salon

 Credit: Instagram@marcos_fusspflege

-A French pedicure is a great way to pamper your feet.
+A French pedicure is one of the best pedicure types for pampering your feet.
 You can get a pedicure at the spa, or you can do it yourself.
 Either way, your toes will look pampered and dazzling.
 In the beginning, you should clean your toenails.
 This includes filing them down and removing any excess nail polish.
 To do this, use a nail file or a cotton ball dipped in nail polish remover.

 Next, you’ll want to apply a clear base coat.
 This prevents any smudges from forming.
 After this, you’ll want to apply a solid white polish.
 Depending on how long your nails are, you’ll want to apply a thicker or thinner line of paint.
 Once you’ve applied the solid white nail polish, you’ll want to let it dry.
 For the best effect, make sure you let it fully dry before putting on your shoes.